Little Belt Bridge: Conversion to railway use

 When the new Little Belt Bridge came into use in 1970, the old bridge lost its function as the main traffic line for cars between Funen and Jutland; however, it is still used as the only railway bridge between Jutland and Funen and thus the only railway line connecting Jutland with Zealand as well, as well as to carry traffic between Fredericia and Middelfart and their neighbouring villages.

 Maintenance

 The bridge requires constant maintenance.
 During the first decades after its construction, a group of workers would begin painting the entire steel structure from one end, proceed to the other and begin all over again once that was finished.

 Five to thirteen people work on the bridge at all times.

-All road traffic was closed major parts of 2018 and 2019 due to renovation work.
-Train traffic went most of the time as it is the only connection over Little Belt.
+The bridge was closed to road traffic for most of 2018 and 2019 due to renovation work.
+Rail traffic continued almost uninterrupted, as the bridge is the only connection over Little Belt for trains.